// Field Guide

 Smoke Bomb FAQs: Everything You Need to Know

 The ultimate guide to smoke bomb usage, safety, legality, and performance.
-We answer 50+ common questions about colored smoke FX.
+We answer 100+ common questions about colored smoke FX for photography, weddings, and events.

 Section 1: How to Use Smoke Bombs